cadet/CADET-Match/doc/configuration/experiments.rst

 Experiments
 -----------

-CADETMatch supports one or more experiments with one or more components.
+CADET-Match supports one or more experiments with one or more components.
 The basic structure is shown below.

 .. code-block:: json